 Online multi-party computation for rangeproof aggregation between multiple parties, using session types to statically enforce correct protocol flow;

-A programmable constraint system API for expressing rank-1 constraint systems, and proving and verifying proofs of arbitrary statements (under development in the
+A programmable constraint system API for expressing rank-1 constraint systems, and proving and verifying proofs of arbitrary statements (unstable, under development with the

-Online multi-party computation for aggregated circuit proofs (planned future work).
+Online multi-party computation for aggregated constraint system proofs (planned future work).

 These proofs are implemented using Merlin transcripts, allowing them to be arbitrarily composed with other proofs without implementation changes.